surftimer/SurfTimer/README.md

 - **Our discord server is not meant for timer support!**
 - **Any community/server specific bug/suggestion will be ignored/closed!**

-## Changelog

-*   [Changelog](https://github.com/z4lab/z4lab-surftimer/blob/master/CHANGELOG.md) for a list of all our changes / fixes

 ## Fresh Install

-*   download the latest version from the release page [here](https://github.com/z4lab/z4lab-surftimer/releases/latest)
+*   Clone or download the repository [Link](https://github.com/olokos/Surftimer-olokos-public/archive/master.zip)
+*   Download latest sourcemod 1.10+ for your OS [Link](https://www.sourcemod.net/downloads.php?branch=stable)
+*   Windows: Put spcomp.exe and compile.exe in scripting folder and double click compile.exe
+*   If there are no errors, (warnings are fine, for now) move .smx files from compiled to /plugins
-*   copy the files to your csgo directory
+*   copy the rest of the files from this repository to your csgo directory
-*   edit configs (mysql db, etc, to do)
+*   edit configs (Databases.cfg, admins, etc.)

 ## Upgrade